jaolejnik/git-gud/gitgud01.md

 $ git clone repolinkssshTODO
 ```

-**_NOTE_:** When cloning a repo it will create the directory with the exact name as the repo and put all the contents there.
+<span class="sidenote">**NOTE:** When cloning a repository it will create the directory with the exact name as the repository and put all the contents there.
-No need to create an additional directory for it.
+No need to create an additional directory for it.</span>

+You can now see you have a local copy of the repository.

+You don't have to perform any of the previous steps to start making commits, because `git clone` takes care of initialization and setting up the remote since you gave it all the required information.

+But...

 ---
-# TODO
-- Bash CLI 101 ✅
-- What is <span class="git">Git</span>? ✅
-- Creating and managing a repository ✅
-- **Working in a team** 👈
-- Best practices
+## REMOTE REPOSITORY PERMISSIONS
+You need proper permissions to push the commits to the remote.

+You're free to clone any public repository but you cannot publish any changes unless you are part of the collaborators for this repository.

+Try to make any change, commit and push it.

+<span class="audience-question">Failed...</span>

+In that case we need to remove the data that link the files in the repository to my remote and link it to the one that you have access to.

+Any ideas?

 ---
-## TEAMWORK AND <span class="git"> GIT</span>
+## QUICK EXERCISE
+- Remove `.git` directory.
+- Initialize it as your own repository.
+- Check if there is a commit history.
+- Create and add a new remote.
+- Make and push a new commit.

 ---
+## ADDING TEAM MEMBERS
+To add other people to your git repository do the following:

+- Open your repository on <span class="git">Git</span>Hub.
+- Go to the `Settings` tab.
+- On the sidebar select `Collaborators and team`.
+- Click `Add people` button and type their name/username/email.

+After few minutes, they should receive an email with the invitation from you.

+Once they've accepted, you can edit their permissions.

+---
 # TODO
 - Bash CLI 101 ✅
 - What is <span class="git">Git</span>? ✅
-- Creating and managing a repository ✅
+- Creating a repository ✅
 - Working in a team ✅
 - **Best practices** 👈